emberjs/website/source/blog/2014-10-16-handlebars-update.md

 supporting 2.0.
 In Ember 1.9.0 (which will be released to beta on October 24th and stable on December 5th) support for Handlebars 1.x will be removed, and support for Handlebars 2.0 introduced.

-In order to facilitate users of our canary builds we have published alpha versions of the following template precompiler packages:
+In order to facilitate users of our 1.9.0 builds we have published alpha versions of the following template precompiler packages:

 * ember-template-compiler (published to NPM as 1.9.0-alpha)